 She is the creator of “The Decline: The Geography of a Recession” – an animated map that shows the progression of U.S. unemployment from January 2007 to February 2011.
 Her work has been featured on CNN, ABC, CBS, MSNBC, The Huffington Post, BoingBoing and hundreds of blogs, local newspapers and television outlets around the world.

 Egwuekwe-Smith is the founder of Hire Ground, a Chicago-based nonprofit focused on helping the long-term unemployed get back to work.
-She serves as a board member for the Union of Unemployed (UCubed), a nonprofit organization born under the helm of the IAM.
+She served as a board member for the Union of Unemployed (UCubed), a nonprofit organization born under the helm of the IAM.
 She is a former Vice President of the International Labor Communications Association (ILCA) Executive Council.
 Egwuekwe-Smith was also a 2014 Fellow of the Washington, DC chapter of a growing group of next generation progressive leaders known as the New Leaders Council.

 Egwuekwe-Smith is a graduate of the Hampton University Scripps Howard School of Journalism and Communications in Hampton, Virginia, with a Bachelor of Arts in Broadcast Journalism.
 She has a Master of Arts in Interactive Journalism from American University in Washington, DC.